NikolausKemper/scipy-2020/README.md

 [SciPy 2020 schedule](https://www.scipy2020.scipy.org/schedule)
 Virtual conference July 6-12

-SciPy-2020 poster on BWR Cortix application detailing theory and results, on virtual display from June 29th to July 9th on the Scipy website.
+SciPy-2020 poster: *Balance of Plant Network Simulation for a Boiling Water Nuclear Reactor* on virtual display from June 29th to July 9th on the Scipy website.

 References: